autolab/autolab.github.io/_posts/2018-04-19-introducing-autolab-api.markdown

 ---
 layout: post
-title: "Autolab API: Opening Up Autolab"
+title: "Introducing Autolab API"
 date: 2018-04-19T14:00:00-04:00
 author: 'Billy Zhu'
 tags: ['release','api']
 comments: true
 ---

 It's almost midnight and you're working over ssh on that programming assignment that's about to hit its deadline.
 You hit compile and run your local test cases.
 Everything passes, phew, but unfortunately you can't stop there.
-You still need to scp the handin file back to your local computer and upload the tarball onto Autolab before midnight (aka 11:59PM).
+You need to scp the handin file back to your local machine, fire up the browser, and upload the tarball onto Autolab before midnight (aka 11:59PM).

 ---

-One of the core goals of Autolab is to make teaching easier, and user experience is central to this goal.
+One of the core goals of Autolab is to make teaching easier, and user experience is central to achieving this goal.
 Scenarios like the one above is proof that the current web interface isn't always convenient.
 The visual overhaul we introduced with Autolab 2.0 last year was one step on our journey towards a better user experience.
-Today, we're excited to invite everyone to join us on the next step of this journey with the release of the Autolab API, a HTTP interface that allows anyone to develop clients that interact with Autolab programatically.
-With this API, we're opening up many common features of Autolab beyond our traditional web interface.
+Today, we're excited to announce the next step of this journey with the release of the Autolab API, a HTTP interface that allows anyone to develop clients that interact with Autolab programatically.

+With this API, we're freeing many common features of Autolab from our traditional web interface.
 Developers will be able to create apps and services that integrate with Autolab to provide more versatile experiences for students and instructors.
+We also expect course instructors and TAs to start integrating this into some of their more complicated assignment infrastructure.

 In this post, I'll walk through how the API works for users of Autolab, and then go through autolab-cli, our first-party command line client.
 For interested developers, we also recommend checking out our full [API documentation][api-docs].